Our Why They Work series explores what makes a famous artist unique.

 Another important stage in the evolution of Klimt’s style coincided with the Vienna Secession, which marked a cultural shift in taste from the academic historicism Klimt had worked in previously.
 It was during this period that Klimt began to explore composition and theme, taking his work in an entirely new direction.
 Gone were the days of historical depictions and allegory.
 Viennese art culture had stepped into a new era and naturally, they were met with some resistance.

 At this point, Klimt had been commissioned for three paintings to hang on the ceiling of the Great Hall at the University of Vienna, where both the architectural style and surrounding works remained firmly in the academic historicism style.
 In 1900, he debuted the first of the three paintings, Philosophy.
-It’s loose, poetic composition and blending of styles stood in harsh contrast to its intended environment.
+Its loose, poetic composition and blending of styles stood in harsh contrast to its intended environment.
 The piece received heavy criticism from local academia, though it would go on to win a gold medal at the Paris Exposition.

 His next painting, Medicine, depicted an amorphous mass of bodies in various stages of life, huddled together to form a whole.
 A woman and her child appear to be being pulled simultaneously toward and away from the group, within which, death is lurking, gazing in their direction.
 At the foot of the group stands Hygieia, the Greek goddess of healing.
 Dressed in decorative garb, she holds a small bowl into which a golden serpent contorts its body around her arm to enter.
 Like Philosophy, Medicine was labeled as immoral and its debut caused an uproar among Viennese press and academia.

-However, in an early example of the Streisand effect, the negative press had the opposite of the intended effect.
-Rather than shun the work into obscurity, the public rushed to see the scandalous new painting.
 Perhaps emboldened by the response to Medicine, Klimt doubled down to create an even larger deviation in style for the 3rd and final painting, Jurisprudence.
 Upon its completion in 1903, the Ministerial Commission retracted the set’s placement in the Great Hall.
 Klimt would later reacquire his paintings in 1905, but the event would mark the end of his government-commissioned work and cement his resolve toward his new direction.

 Klimt was rebellious.
 By deviating from what was expected of him, he challenged the status quo and planted his flag firmly amongst the Secession.
 He was also far ahead of his time.
 He longed to merge architecture and painting so as to create a non-elitist art for all to enjoy.
 His ambitions are echoed in today’s street art.
-Today, Klimt is admired not only for the beauty of his paintings, but also the courage and ingenuity he expressed in their creation, and that… is why they work.